moikot/gluino/README.md

 ```

 ### Events
-The event message (Event class) is sent by queue resource controllers (QueueResourceController class) in order to notify all the queue resource clients abut some changes in the resource state.
+The event message (Event class) is sent by queue resource controllers (QueueResourceController class) in order to notify all the queue resource clients about some changes in the resource state.

 ```cpp
   auto connection = std::make_unique<Connection>("WIFI_NAME", isConnected);